-3. Squeeze Voltaren® Gel onto the dosing card evenly up to the 4 gram line, making sure the gel covers the entire 4 gram area of the dosing card, as shown in the picture below.
-Put the cap back on the tube of Voltaren® Gel.
+Step 2.Squeeze VOLTAREN® GEL onto the dosing card evenly up to the 4 g line (a 4.5 inch length of gel), making sure the gel covers the 4 g area of the dosing card (See Figure E).
+Put the cap back on the tube of VOLTAREN® GEL.
+Ask your healthcare provider or pharmacist if you are not sure how to correctly measure your dose of VOLTAREN® GEL.